 About the assessment calculator / estimator

-The child support calculator estimates the amount of child support payable/receivable by Australian parents.
+The child support calculator estimates how much child support you pay or receive if you are an Australian separated parent.
 It applies the basic formula, as defined by the Department of Human Services.

 - The calculator / estimator is not designed for cases involving parents with multiple child support arrangements.